PeterJCLaw/flake8-multiline-containers/README.rst

 ===== ====
 Code  Rule
 ===== ====
-JS101 Multi-line container not broken after opening character JS102 Multi-line container does not close on same column as opening
+PL101 Multi-line container not broken after opening character PL102 Multi-line container not broken before closing character PL110 Multi-line container does not close on same column as opening
 ===== ====

 Examples